What Is an Asbestos Lawyer?

-- Medical Discovery: Certain attorneys and law firms specialize in identifying where a victim was exposed to asbestos while collecting evidence to support a claim.
+- Medical Discovery: Certain attorneys and law firms specialize in identifying where and how a victim was exposed to asbestos while collecting evidence to support a claim.

 - Occupational Exposure: Most asbestos exposure happens on job sites.
-Some attorneys take a special interest in holding the offending company or companies accountable for exposing employees to this harmful substance.
+Some attorneys take a special interest in holding the offending company or companies accountable for the harm they’ve caused.

-Be sure to ask any lawyer you’re considering if they have experience handling a specific aspect of asbestos law.
+Be sure to ask your prospective lawyer if they have experience handling a specific aspect of asbestos law.
 Their area of specialization could be an asset to your case.